-With very high fuel economy, 'plug-in' hybrids offer even greater emissions benefits than diesel hybrids depending on driving mode.17 The amount the bus will run on electric only mode will be highly dependent upon route characteristics, charging frequency and vehicle & energy system configuration.
+With very high fuel economy, 'plug-in' hybrids offer even greater emissions benefits than diesel hybrids depending on driving mode.
+The amount the bus will run on electric only mode will be highly dependent upon route characteristics, charging frequency and vehicle & energy system configuration.

-WTW CO2eq emissions These vehicles are being trialled at present, so these figures are preliminary; also emissions will be route specific and depend on how much the vehicle required the engine to be running.
-CO 2 eq reduction is highly dependent upon recharging regime / frequency, and on whether renewable electricity is used.
-One report estimates a 75%-80% reduction (based on renewable electricity generation) and up to 90% by using biodiesel instead of standard diesel 2 .
+These vehicles are being trialled at present, so these figures are WTW CO 2 eq These vehicles are being trialled at present, so these figures are emissions preliminary; also emissions will be route specific and depend on how much the vehicle required the engine to be running. $CO_2$ eq reduction is highly dependent upon recharging regime / frequency, and on whether renewable electricity is used.
+One report estimates a 75%-80% reduction (based on renewable electricity generation) and up to 90% by using biodiesel instead of standard diesel .
 Optimum in urban and semi-urban routes.

-17 http://ec.europa.eu/environment/life/project/Projects/index.cfm?fuseaction=search.dspPage&n_proj_i d=3977
+&lt;sup>17 http://ec.europa.eu/environment/life/project/Projects/index.cfm?fuseaction=search.dspPage&n\proj\i d=3977